 This will open a “Webmail” access portal where you input the address and password of the account you’re trying to open.

-To do this, simply using the following link in your web browser (replace “ggexample.com” with your domain):
+To do this, simply use the following link in your web browser (replace “ggexample.com” with your domain):

 Notice the “http” going along with port 2095.

 Accessing Webmail Without Ports